 GRAD TO GRAD

-Grad to Grad is one of the intentional ways LCA works to unite our Upper School and Lower School students.
-Our desire and purpose is that the senior student will be a Godly spiritual and social influence that leads their kindergartener.
-The idea was proposed by two former students, Kevin Allen and Rylee Atwell and launched in Fall 2016.
-As seniors, they proposed this program to build upon relationships they had already established with staff member kids.
-We are grateful for the initiative that Kevin & Rylee took to create this program at LCA.
+The idea was proposed by two former students, Kevin Allen and Rylee Atwell, and was launched in fall 2016.
+As seniors, they proposed this program to build upon relationships they had already established with staff-member kids.
+We are grateful for the vision of two students to create this opportunity at LCA.

 HIGH SCHOOL ADMISSIONS INTERN

-The High School Admissions Intern program is leadership opportunity given to High School students to assist the Admissions office during the enrollment and acceptance process of new High School students.
-The Admissions Interns take prospective students on campus tours, introduce them to teachers and students and provide follow up communication.
-Admissions Interns welcome new students to campus and ensure that he/she is properly acclimated to the LCA culture.
+The High School Admissions Intern program is a leadership opportunity given to Upper School students to assist the Admissions office during the enrollment and acceptance process of new Upper School students.
+The Admissions Interns take prospective students on campus tours, introduce them to teachers and students, and provide follow-up communication.
+Admissions Interns welcome new students to campus and ensure that they are properly acclimated to the LCA culture.
 In addition, Admission Interns participate on an as-needed basis in Community Preview days and other on-campus events.

-To be considered for the High School Admissions Intern program, students must exhibit a love for Jesus, a love for LCA, show evidence of an attitude and academic success that reflect an understanding of the importance of school, a strong work ethic, evidence of appropriate manners and be respected by peers and teachers.
+To be considered for the High School Admissions Intern program, students must exhibit a love for Jesus and for LCA, show evidence of an attitude and academic success that reflects an understanding of the importance of school, a strong work ethic, and evidence of appropriate manners, and be respected by peers and teachers.

 JUNIOR BETA CLUB